adelegard/updown.js/README.md

-# UpDownJs
+# UpDown.js

-UpDownJs is a jquery plugin will give you a flexible way to traverse through containers and their child elements with either keyboard commands or custom events.
+UpDown.js is a jquery plugin will give you a flexible way to traverse through containers and their child elements with either keyboard commands or custom events.

 ## Requirements